Vol. 5, no. 1 (2010)

 Actually, they take bets—only a tiny fraction of trade in existing “futures” fulfils the official excuse that these are ways to hedge against risks on purchases of actual goods—on nearly anything that can be grown, mined or brought into existence, influencing the price of all sorts of goods, including the bread that common people wish to buy.
 Still, since even this casino was not big enough, the reptiles added onto the table the so-called “derivatives”, which are pieces of paper whose value is derived—hence the name—from something else, whether another piece of paper or a price arising from combining a few of them.
 Anything goes.
 Also because you can buy or sell these pieces of paper any way you like—over the counter, under the counter, beside the counter… You can actually buy and sell the option to buy or sell them, for short-termism can be so short that, to spare time, it allows certain persons to sell what they don't have.

 Is this too complicated?
 Too silly?
 Well, today, around the globe, there’s an ocean of derivatives, for a value of about 500 trillion USD.
 It is a lot of money… Strangely enough, however, the reptiles that invented them also felt the need to insure themselves against any risk that may ensue from trading in… derivative paper.
 So they started buying “credit default swaps” from insurance companies and let their friends and colleagues, the bankers, pile them up as assets, claiming that these “swaps” were as sound and good as gold itself.
 Probably they would have started taking major bets on them as well, had the entire mathematically engineered and economic-science-backed system failed from collapsing under its own virtual weight.
 Too much genius had been spent for the business world to bear.
 Under so much talent and foresight, the reptiles’ joints felt suddenly empty of market force.
 Amazingly, the invisible hand was nowhere to be seen.
 Fortunately, the State ran to their rescue and gave them a visible, reinvigorating bailout with other people’s money, lest the bank's own mouthpiece uttered "BBB" or some other silly rating.
 And that’s where we stand today.
 The real suffering surrounding us, from the unemployed Spanish worker to the starving Senegalese farmer, is due to a virtual catastrophe.
+And if the starving Senegalese farmer tries to move to Spain, he shall meet a wall and possibly drown in the sea, while frustrated unemployed Spaniards, trained by modern corporate journalists, will hate guts those that didn't.
+Strangely enough, these migrants are to be loathed, not the freely migrating virtual capital that cannibalised both Senegal and Spain.

 Like all human endeavours, business can be either good or bad.
 To know what makes it good or bad, what is nobler than money, means to know how to measure real growth, real development, real utility, real goodness.
 Who, though, after Pareto’s Protagorean reinvention of economics, is allowed to know what real value is?
 Certainly not serious economists, who can only acknowledge preferences… The Pope may know, perhaps.
 He claims to be right like no-one else and that’s maybe why so many people cannot stand him: who likes an old moralising grandpa, in an age in which we are told by our media gurus to give into any juvenile urge of ours that can make them a buck?